One of the most common questions asked from first time visitors to Florida / WDW is “How much spending money will I need?”

 1. Divide your money into daily amounts and put into envelopes – any under spends can be put into the next days envelope and it’s easy to see what you have left.
 Allow a slightly bigger budget for your last days to buy anything special you wish to bring home.
 Allocate children over the age of 5 a set amount of spending money as this will stop a lot of “Can I Haves” at the gift shops!

 2. Save coins in a jar before you go – this soon mounts up and can give you some extra dollars.
 Use the “Coin Star” machines at a lot of supermarkets to change it into “real money”!
+(Though there is a disadvantage of a 6% "charge" when using these machines!
+You may consider a seperate bank account with Nat West where you can deposit unlimited coins directly into your account via a coin chute within the ATM - without any 6% surcharge!)

 3. Use the many “Coupon Books” that can be picked up once you arrive, or printed off from home.
 These can make big savings on meals, shopping and minor attractions like Mini Golf and Go-Karts.
 It’s easy to find coupons for free appetisers, kids eat free or 10% off certain meals.
 Most of the malls have coupons – just ask for a booklet at the Guest Information kiosks.
 Try this at the Florida Mall, Premium Outlets and Lake Buena Vista Outlets.
 Coupons are also available on I-Drive, Convenience stores, Hotels & most Restaurants & take-away's.